-If you’ve been injured at work, you may be eligible to file a workers’ compensation claim.
+If you’ve been injured at work, you may be eligible to file a workers’ compensation claim with a workers’ compensation attorney.
 When you’re injured, it can be challenging to determine what you need to do.
 There are simple steps to follow immediately after a work injury that can help you get closer to the results you need.

 4 First Steps to Follow After a Work Injury